sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/4_homology.md

 | 7539_0                          | _Leptinotarsa decemlineata_   | ![](../../assets/images/day2/session2/beetle_7539.jpg){width=75}     |
 | 77166_0                         | _Dendroctonus ponderosae_     | ![](../../assets/images/day2/session2/beetle_77166.jpg){width=75}    |

 RAxML has many options!
-View the summary of parameters/options using the `-h` flag, for the full explanations you’ll need to check out the RAxML manual later:
+View the summary of parameters/options using the `-h` flag, for the full explanations you'll need to check out the RAxML manual later:
 ```
 raxmlHPC-SSE3 -h | more
 ```